bradleybensmith/traefik/docs/content/routing/routers/index.md

 ### Priority

-To avoid path overlap, routes are sorted, by default, in descending order using rules length.
+To avoid path overlap, routes are sorted, in descending order, by their priority value.
-The priority is directly equal to the length of the rule, and so the longest length has the highest priority.
+By default, the priority is directly equal to the length of the rule, and so the longest length has the highest priority.

 A value of `0` for the priority is ignored: `priority = 0` means that the default rules length sorting is used.